Alaska on a Budget: 20 Ways to Save Money on your trip

 Restaurants can be very expensive in Alaska and while some restaurants are amazing, some are disappointing!
 Alaskans eat too and they definitely know where the best places are to eat!
 Ask the people you meet where their favorite places are to go, and what the affordable options are.
 They will know.
 You can get started with this list of the best places to eat in Alaska according to Alaskans!

 In my experience, a wildlife and/or glacier cruise is one of the best value tours in Alaska.
 There are many of them, particularly good places are Seward, Whittier, Valdez, Juneau, Glacier Bay, Ketchikan and Sitka.

 Now before you say “but those are expensive!”
-I want to remind you of #9 and you could choose one like the Glacier Bay Day Boat tour and go two for one bringing the cost down a lot.
-Depending on where you are doing it and the length of the tour, expect to pay $90 – $225 per person (or half of that, if it’s a tour that works with Alaska Toursaver).
+I want to remind you of #2 and there are lots of boat tours in the TourSaver book, which brings down the cost a lot.
+Depending on where you are doing it and the length of the tour, expect to pay $90 – $225 per person (or half of that, if it’s a tour that works with Alaska TourSaver).
 I know this is a lot of money, but it’s also an incredible value.
 The views, the glacier, the wildlife will BLOW YOUR MIND.
 If you’re going to do a tour, make it one of these!

 It’s also way less expensive than any kind of flightseeing ($200 – $600 per person) and a much better experience (and less prone to cancellations based on weather).

 #17 – If you want to go fishing, make it a Halibut charter